Cristina Alesci

 Cristina Alesci was the Chief Corporate Affairs Officer at Chobani until March 2022.
 Until December 2020, she was a CNN and CNNMoney correspondent based at the network’s New York bureau.
-She covers breaking news for the network as well as financial fraud and controversies facing major companies.
-Her investigative series focuses on public policy issues of the 2016 election cycle, food production, and documenting the early struggles of successful leaders.
+She covered breaking news for the network as well as financial fraud and controversies facing major companies.
+Her investigative series focused on public policy issues of the 2016 election cycle, food production, and documenting the early struggles of successful leaders.

 Education

 In 2008, Alesci graduated with a M.A. in Journalism with honors from City University of New York's Graduate School of Journalism.
 While at the school, she broke a story that gained national recognition.
 Her reporting uncovered an FBI file on journalist David Halberstam in the mid-1960s.
 The story was followed by the Associated Press, Politico, and the Huffington Post.
 Before getting her masters, she graduated magna cum laude from Pace University in New York City, earning a B.S. in Criminal Justice.
 Additionally, she received a post-baccalaureate certificate in business from Columbia University.